Village Craft and Candle

 Approach

-I conducted a thorough competitor analysis and audited the client's website.
+I conducted a thorough competitor analysis and website audit.
 The most apparent issue was with the information architecture and filtering in the navigation menu.
-Once I had a thorough understanding of the gaps of the site, I created two different typeform surveys, one targeting newer customers and another for loyal customers.
-I also conducted user interviews with two members of the marketing team who managed the content of the site to understand their pain points.
+Once I had a thorough understanding of the gaps of the site, I created two different Typeform surveys, one targeting newer customers and another for longstanding customers.
+I also conducted user interviews with two members of the marketing team who managed the content of the site and responded to customer inquiries to understand their pain points.

-× Filters for specific product categories were placed in products that they weren't relevant to, forcing a user to sift through redundant information and confusing customers who are new to the hobby.
+× Filters existed on product pages that they weren't relevant to, forcing a user to sift through redundant information and confusing customers who are new to the hobby.

-Filters should be relevant to the product a user is searching within.
+Filters should only be relevant to the product page a user is currently visiting.

 -